BraftonSupport/Brafton_Drupal_9_Importer/README.md

-This is a Drupal 9 module for Brafton/ContentLead/Castleford clients to import content from their XML feed into their Drupal 9 site.
+This is a Drupal 9 module for Brafton clients to import content from their XML feed into their Drupal 9 site.

 ##Requirements

 Drupal 9: version 1

 PHP:
+- minimum version 7.4+
 - DOMDocument
 - cURL
 - (Video) fOpen with "allow_url_fopen = true"

 ##Installation

-1. Download .zip file from https://github.com/ContentLEAD/BraftonDrupal8Module/tree/development.
+1. Download .zip file from https://github.com/BraftonSupport/Brafton_Drupal_9_Importer/archive/master.zip.
 2. In the Drupal admin bar, click the "Extend" button.
 3. Click the "Install new module" button (example.com/admin/modules/install).
 4. Click the "Choose File" button and select the .zip file downloaded in step 1.